 By Bob Difley

-When a National Park’s or forest’s campground designates a maximum length limitation, what does that mean?
-You’ve seen it.
-In campground guides and on entry kiosks: “Maximum size 27 feet,” for instance.
-So, driving a 28-foot Class C, or towing a 28-foot fiver, you crossed it off as a potential camping location, and a missed opportunity to visit what might be a wonderful national treasure or a “nesty,” forest campsite beside a tumbling stream.
+When a National Park’s or Forest Service’s campground designates a maximum length limitation, what does that mean?
+You’ve seen it in campground guides and on entry kiosks: “Maximum size 27 feet,” for instance.
+So, driving a 28-foot Class C, or towing a 28-foot fiver, you crossed it off as a potential camping location, and possibly missed an opportunity to visit what might be a wonderful national treasure or a “nesty” forest campsite beside a tumbling stream.

 Unfortunately, that would be making a mistake.
 The maximum length referred to means that all the campsites in the campground will accommodate that length.
 But … some will also accommodate longer lengths, sometimes much longer.
 The people in charge, or at least those that write the rules (probably at the advice of the lawyers), do not want to officially include longer lengths when maybe only three or four campsites will fit longer lengths; and if those are taken but smaller ones remain open, they may get in a tangle with someone with a longer RV urging them to move someone with a shorter rig out of the larger site and into a smaller site.